Travel Alert Reissued Regarding China’s Coronavirus Outbreak

-The US Centers for Disease Control and Prevention (CDC) increased its existing Travel Alert status to Level 2 regarding the ongoing Novel Coronavirus (nCoV) outbreak in the Peoples Republic of China.
+The US Centers for Disease Control and Prevention (CDC) increased its existing Travel Alert status to Level 3 regarding the ongoing Novel Coronavirus 2019 (COVID-19) outbreak in the Peoples Republic of China.

-On January 21, 2020, the CDC announced the ‘2019-nCoV’ outbreak is now confirmed to be spreading between people living in and visiting China.
-The majority of pneumonia cases have been reported near the city of Wahun, Hubei Province, China, since December 31, 2019.
+Updated on February 22, 2020, the CDC announced the COVID-19 outbreak is now confirmed to be spreading between people living in and visiting China.

 Wuhan is the capital of Hubei province, People's Republic of China, and the most populous city in Central China, with a population of about 11 million.